jamesoh3928/HaskGit/docs/Proposal.md

   examples.

 ### Minimum Viable Product
 The MVP will implement most of the git commands that can run locally.
-For feasibllity, we will implement the git commands without the flags options.
+For feasibllity, we will implement the git commands without any flag options (most commands will just follow default options).
 The list of commands that will be implmented are following:

 Command list
 Full list of git commands (not part of MVP): https://git-scm.com/docs

-TODO: (Jack)

 Commands that will be implemented: